 Born in Santander in 1954, Juan Uslé began painting in the early 1980s.
 Since then his work has been presented internationally in many important museum and gallery exhibitions, including at the MACBA, Barcelona, the Saatchi Gallery, London, the Museum Moderner Kunst, Vienna, and at Documenta IX, Kassel, Germany.

-Juan Uslé discusses his work in conversation with Enrique Juncosa, on Tuesday 7 September at 5.00pm, in the Lecture Room at IMMA.
+Discussion Juan Uslé discusses his work in conversation with Enrique Juncosa, on Tuesday 7 September at 5.00pm, in the Lecture Room at IMMA.
 Booking is essential as space is limited.
 All talks and lectures are free and open to the public.

 Juan Uslé: Open Rooms was first shown at Museo Nacional Centro de Arte Reina Sofia (MNCARS), Madrid.
 It has travelled to Fundación Marcelino Botín, Santander, Spain, and Stedelijk Museum Voor Actuele Kunst, (S.M.A.K.), Gent, Belgium.
 The exhibition is supported by the Directorate General for Cultural and Scientific Relations of the Spanish Ministry of Foreign Affairs and Cooperation, along with the State Corporation for Cultural Action Abroad (SEACEX) and MNCARS.
 The opening event at IMMA is supported by the Instituto Cervantes, Dublin.